jiakuan/gwt-gradle-plugin/doc/latest/Best Practices.md

 ### Single Project Setup

+It’s convenient to have a single project setup when using GWT RPC and/or RequestFactory, because you can place shared interfaces and code in a common package for both the client and backend.

+If you create a Gradle project with a single module that combines GWT and the web application, make sure that all development dependencies are excluded from the runtime classpath.

+> TODO: show how to correctly configure gwt to avoid  transitive dependencies being included in the runtime classpath

-If you create a gradle project with just a single module that combines GWT and web application then you have the above problem, because now you only have a single classpath for GWT compilation and for your web application.
-E.g. your build.gradle file looks like:
+~~you have the above problem, because now you only have a single classpath for GWT compilation and for your web application.
+E.g. your build.gradle file looks like:~~

 ```
 plugins {